 OUR PLATFORM

-Policy Responses to Colorado’s Housing Affordability Challenge
+Policy Responses to Colorado’s Affordable Housing Challenge

 CHAP recognizes that providing affordable housing solutions requires several policy responses, from eliminating regulatory barriers that prohibit the development of affordable forms of housing—such as townhouses, condominiums, apartments, and others—to providing dedicated funding streams for the development of income-restricted affordable housing units.
+Tackling all of the problems that contribute to Colorado’s high housing costs is a big task.
+Therefore, we have chosen one area of focus: removing zoning barriers to the development of affordable forms of housing.

 • Make a big difference in the ability of the private market—the sector that supplies the vast majority of housing—to deliver affordable housing units.